Southwest Zone

 Lithia Park

 Ninety-three acres of forested canyonland, located in the heart of Ashland-Lithia Park provides miles of trail systems to explore that are friendly to all experience levels.
 Within the park is a Japanese garden, a formal rose garden, duck ponds, picnic areas, fountains, and so much more.
 Deer and other wildlife can be seen as the park meanders along Ashland Creek.
 Bring your binoculars for bird-viewing opportunities.
-No dogs are allowed in Lithia but there are dog parks located nearby.
+No dogs are allowed in Lithia but dog parks are located nearby.

 Table Rocks